smartcodercareer/website/content/posts/the-6-biggest-reasons-why-you-will-fail-to-learn-programming/index.md

 Make things as simple as possible for you, so you will have much bigger chances to succeed.

-If you want to learn more about starting to code for mobile app development, check out my post <a href="/what-programming-language-to-learn-for-app-development-in-2020/">What Programming Language To Learn For App Development In 2020</a>.
+If you want to learn more about starting to code for mobile app development, check out my post [What Programming Language To Learn For App Development In 2020](/posts/what-programming-language-to-learn-for-app-development-in-2020/).

-If you want more detail on learning to code for web development, check this post <a href="/what-programming-language-to-learn-for-web-development-in-2020">What Programming Language To Learn For Web Development in 2020</a>.
+If you want more detail on learning to code for web development, check this post [What Programming Language To Learn For Web Development in 2020](/posts/what-programming-language-to-learn-for-web-development-in-2020/).

 ## Reason 5 - not enough coding, or no coding at all